 You have hereditary baldness.
 You’re Ready for Hair Restoration!

 Also called Male Pattern Baldness (or Female Pattern Baldness), this type of hair loss usually makes you a good candidate for a hair transplant to transform your appearance and help you look great.
 With hereditary baldness, there usually is a good-sized area of healthy, thick hair growing around the sides and back of the head.
 This hair serves as the “donor” area when you have a transplant, and it will likely grow for the rest of your life.
-People with hair loss due to sickness, medication, or other reasons may be candidates for hair restoration, too.
+People with hair loss due to sickness, medication, or other reasons may be candidates and ready for hair restoration, too.
 Your hair loss specialist will be able to tell you.

 You aren’t past the point of baldness that a transplant can’t help.

 The area of donor hair needs to be large and dense enough to provide hair to the areas where you wish to restore hair.
 It’s important to have realistic expectations for a hair restoration procedure.
 If you are totally bald or near bald, there are other methods besides hair restoration to consider besides a hair transplant.

 You have tried other methods and are dissatisfied with the results and are prepared to make an investment in your hair.

 A hair transplant is surgery, albeit minor surgery under local anesthesia.
 The procedure, anesthesia, and of course the expertise of your surgeon are all factors in the cost of a hair transplant.
 The results are permanent and can be a total game-changer for your self-esteem and appearance.
 But it is not cheap compared to a can of foam.